Configuration

 Config files

-The config file contains network settings, timeouts and intervals, list RSMP components, etc. used to run tests.
+The config file contains network settings, timeouts and intervals, list of RSMP components, etc. used to run tests.

-When you test a site, the config is used to start a local supervisor, using the rsmp gem).
+When you test a site, the config is used to start a local supervisor, using the rsmp gem.

 Similarly, when you test a supervisor, the config is used to start a local site.

-is ignored by git can can be used for experimenting with configs that you don’t want to store in git.
+Note: The folder config/private is ignored by git and can be used for experimenting with configs that you don’t want to store in git.

 Choosing what config to use